 Herpes zoster in Adult

-Cutaneous herpes zoster usually begins with a 1-3 day prodrome of burning pain or paresthesias in the affected dermatome, followed by eruption of erythematous papules and vesicles in the same distribution.
+Cutaneous herpes zoster usually begins with a 1- to 3-day prodrome of burning pain or paresthesias in the affected dermatome, followed by eruption of erythematous papules and vesicles in the same distribution.

 Involvement of a thoracic dermatome may simulate acute myocardial infarction.
 Involvement of the ophthalmic branch of the trigeminal nerve may lead to herpes zoster ophthalmicus.
 Herpes zoster oticus (Ramsay-Hunt syndrome) occurs with involvement of the vestibulocochlear nerve.
-Disseminated zoster, defined as >20 vesicles outside of the primary and adjacent dermatomes, is chiefly a problem of immunocompromised patients (patients with human immunodeficiency virus [HIV], patients with cancer, and those on immunosuppressive drugs).
+Herpes zoster duplex is the simultaneous occurrence of zoster in 2 noncontiguous dermatomes, and herpes zoster multiplex refers to this phenomenon occurring in more than 2 dermatomes.
+Disseminated zoster, defined as more than 20 vesicles outside of the primary and adjacent dermatomes, is chiefly a problem of immunocompromised patients (patients with HIV, patients with cancer, and those on immunosuppressive drugs).
 Some patients may suffer acute segmental neuralgia, known as zoster sine herpete, without ever developing a visible skin eruption.
 Regional adenopathy may be seen.

 Zoster may be accompanied by pain acutely.
 Additionally, a major concern after a zoster outbreak is postherpetic neuralgia, defined as pain and neuropathic symptoms that persist in a dermatome one month beyond resolution of the rash.
 Risk factors for postherpetic neuralgia include older age, female sex, presence of a prodrome, greater rash severity, and acute pain.
 Postherpetic neuralgia can be intractable and debilitating, and prevention is an important goal.
 Other less frequently encountered post-zoster sequelae include herpes zoster granulomatous dermatitis (where a granulomatous eruption develops weeks to months after zoster resolution) and skin infiltration of the site of healed zoster by cells from an underlying hematologic malignancy (so-called isotopic response).

-Immunocompromised patients have a higher risk of disseminated zoster.
+Immunocompromised patient considerations: Immunocompromised patients have a higher risk of disseminated zoster.
 In patients with HIV and AIDS, multidermatomal, necrotic, or recurrent zoster may occur.
 Persistent ulcers and chronic hyperkeratotic zoster are further manifestations.
+A strong association of herpes zoster multiplex with underlying malignancy (especially lymphoma) was reported in one retrospective study.

 B02.9 – Zoster without complications